martinpitt/python-dbusmock/README.md

 You can do the same operations in e. g. d-feet or any other D-Bus language binding.

+## Interactive debugging

+It's possible to use dbus-mock to run interactive sessions using something like:

+    python3 -m dbusmock com.example.Foo / com.example.Foo.Manager -e $SHELL

+Where a shell session with the defined mocks is set and others can be added.

+Or more complex ones such as:

+    python3 -m dbusmock --session -t upower -e \
+      python3 -m dbusmock com.example.Foo / com.example.Foo.Manager -e \
+        gdbus introspect --session -d com.example.Foo -o /

 ## Logging

 Usually you want to verify which methods have been called on the mock